 - a.
-Did the staff person(s) recognize symptoms of illness or injury and seek treatment promptly? - 1.
-Evidence that neglect may have occurred can include, but is not limited to: - Unnecessary delays in calling emergency services; Such as calling program supervisor, nursing staff, family etc. before 911 - Failure to acknowledge/recognize symptoms of illness/injury such that the individual: - Reports illness, pain, discomfort etc. and there is a failure to seek prompt treatment - Displays signs or symptoms of illness/injury and they are not recognized which causes a failure to seek prompt treatment

-- b.
-Did the staff person(s), caregiver(s) or other responsible person(s) provide CPR, First Aid or other lifesustaining treatment appropriately and promptly?

-- 1. Was CPR initiated if appropriate?

-- 2. Was First Aid applied correctly?

-- c.
-Were all person-centered health care protocols followed, including

-- Meal preparation.

-- Special diet.

-- Supervision plan(s).

-- Eating protocols.

-- \circ Skin integrity protocols.
+Did the staff person(s) recognize symptoms of illness or injury and seek treatment promptly? - i.
+Evidence that neglect may have occurred can include, but is not limited to: - 1.
+Unnecessary delays in calling emergency services, such as calling program supervisor, nursing staff, family etc. before 911. - 2.
+Failure to acknowledge/recognize symptoms of illness/injury such that the individual: - a.
+Reports illness, pain, discomfort etc. and there is a failure to seek prompt treatment. - b.
+Displays signs or symptoms of illness/injury and they are not recognized which causes a failure to seek prompt treatment. - b.
+Did the staff person(s), caregiver(s), or other responsible person(s) provide CPR, First Aid, or other lifesustaining treatment appropriately and promptly? - i.
+Was CPR initiated if appropriate? - ii.
+Was First Aid applied correctly? - c.
+Were all person-centered health care protocols followed, including: - 1.
+Meal preparation. - 2.
+Special diet. - 3.
+Supervision plan(s). - 4.
+Eating protocols. - 5.
+Skin integrity protocols. - 6.
 Medication Administration.

-Failure to take immediate action to protect the health, safety and well-being of the individual following the initial knowledge or notice of an incident, alleged incident or suspected incident is a form of neglect.
+Failure to take immediate action to protect the health, safety, and well-being of the individual following the initial knowledge or notice of an incident, alleged incident, or suspected incident is a form of neglect.

-Inspection Procedures: Licensing staff will determine that actions to protect health, safety, rights and well-being were completed by reviewing records, applicable policies, interviewing staff, and interacting with individuals.
+Inspection Procedures: Licensing staff will determine that actions to protect health, safety, rights, and well-being were completed by reviewing records, applicable policies, interviewing staff, and interacting with individuals.

-Primary Benefit: Increase in health and safety protections for all individuals at an organization via the implementation of policies and procedures that allow for immediate actions to protect health, safety rights and well-being.
+Primary Benefit: Increase in health and safety protections for all individuals at an organization via the implementation of policies and procedures that allow for immediate actions to protect health, safety rights, and well-being.